 School... there is the popular crowd.
 Teachers favor some students over others.
 Because of this, Violet decides to start a school paper, which exposes many embarrassing secrets of popular kids who think they run the campus.

-Yellow Day chronicles a young man's life-changing journey through the mysterious Yellow Day.
-To some, the Yellow Day is a simple and fun celebration at a kids camp.
-But to those who accept,...
+Yellow Day chronicles a young man's life-changing and inspirational journey through the mysterious Yellow Day.
+To many, the Yellow Day is simply a fun day celebrating outreach at a kid's ...
 See full summary »

 Violet is in for the shock of her life when she goes from urban to suburban with her mom and finds a drastic difference between schools.
 Not only is there a popular crowd, but even the teachers show blatant favoritism.
 With her acerbic wit and acute sense of social justice, Violet decides to take matters into her own hands and use her first amendment right by starting a school tabloid with her new friend Cornelia exposing the embarrassing secrets of the popular kids that rule the school.
 Along the way she mistakenly publishes information on her only crush, and soon finds out that the pen is mightier than the sword.
 Now Violet must try to heal the deep wounds she has cast.
 Written by